Salpingo-oophorectomy

-In medicine, salpingo-oophorectomy is the removal of an ovary and its fallopian tube.
-This procedure is most frequently associated with prophylactic surgery in response to the discovery of a BRCA mutation, particularly those of the normally tumor suppressing BRCA1 gene (or, with a statistically lower negative impact, those of the tumour suppressing BRCA2 gene), which can increase the risk of a woman developing ovarian cancer to as high as 65% (as high as 25% for a mutated BRCA2 gene).
+A salpingo-oophorectomy is the removal of an ovary and its fallopian tube.
+As a risk-reducing surgery, this procedure is the most effective form of prevention in women carrying gene mutations which put them at higher risk of developing ovarian cancer, such as a BRCA mutation.
+It is particularly important in mutations of the normally tumor suppressing BRCA1 gene, or, with a statistically lower negative impact, in those of the tumour suppressing BRCA2 gene, which can increase the risk of developing ovarian cancer to as high as 65% and 25%, respectively.

+In a bilateral salpingo-oophorectomy (BSO) both ovaries are removed, leading to a surgical menopause, as the body is deprived of estrogen, a hormone normally produced in the ovaries.
+Hormone replacement therapy is generally recommended after BSO, unless there is a history of triple-negative breast cancer.